 I can’t access my Revenue Online account.
 What am I doing wrong?

-This is a new system and you most likely don’t have an account set up yet or you may not have a login.
+If you're trying to recover your password and you haven't heard from us, you most likely don’t have an account set up yet.
 To use our non-logged-in option:

 - Go to Revenue Online.